slang-legacy/evenLESS/README.md

 evenLESS
 =========

-evenLESS is a indentation-based language which compiles into LESS.
+evenLESS is an indentation-based language which compiles into LESS.
 It follows the exact same syntax as properly formatted LESS, except it has no curly braces or semi-colins.
 For example, this evenLESS code:

 	@import "lib.css"